0xMatthew/CLARA2/README.md

 Check out the quick demo video for CLARA 2 here:

-- **Fun fact**: the AI CLARA 2 presenter in the demo video is the mesh, face texture, and voice of the real Clara that this project was named after!
+- **Fun fact**: the AI CLARA 2 presenter in the demo video is the mesh and voice of the real Clara that this project was named after!

 If you want a more detailed technical breakdown of how CLARA 2 works, check out [ARCHITECTURE.md](docs/ARCHITECTURE.md).